 Instead of creating rows, teachers should consider a circular classroom, in which students can see each other and engage with each other.
 A circular set-up also leaves central space for movement and activity.
 According to the Florida Education Association, physical activity has been shown to lower student stress and produce new neurons, which, in turn, enhances the learning experience.
 So, the more empty space teachers leave in a classroom and the more students get to their feet, the better.

 Administrators and teachers need to address these issues in both design and also in response to issues like bullying, problems at home, and students’ fear of failure.
 Children don’t respond to dull, clinical classrooms with hard seats.
-Educators can seek out comfortable alternatives to desks, like bean bag chairs and floor pillows, that students can switch to at certain parts of the day to get a break.
+Educators can seek out comfortable alternatives to desks, like bean bag chairs and floor pillows, which students can switch to during certain parts of the day for a break.

 Brain-based learning requires stimulation of more than one part of the brain at a time.
-Young students, for instance, use visual clues to help in their comprehension of reading, which is why picture books are so effective, but all students benefit from having more than one of their senses engaged during the learning process.
+Young students, for instance, use visual clues to help in their comprehension of reading, but all students benefit from having more than one of their senses engaged during the learning process.

 Brain-based education integrates emotion into the learning process.
-Students are going to feel anyway, and, according to the Association for Career and Technical Education (ACTE) research report “Engaging Students with Brain-Based Learning,” students experience both positive and negative emotions when being exposed to new information.
+Students are going to feel anyway, and, according to a report on engaging students with brain-based learning by the Association for Career and Technical Education (ACTE), students experience both positive and negative emotions when being exposed to new information.
 It’s up to educators to make sure instruction lends toward the positive feelings.
 Setting up a classroom in a way that encourages face-to-face interaction between instructor and student can help build a connection, which helps students feel more supported in their learning.

 According to ACTE, the brain processes true experiences differently than fabricated scenarios.
 That’s why brain-based learning encourages realistic experiences that allow students to experience what they are learning about firsthand.
 Field trips are useful in this regard, but so are hands-on classroom activities, like visual art, brain-based games, and role-playing.

 Some subjects also lend to immersive classrooms.
-Decorating a foreign language classroom in the style of a country in which the language is spoken gets students in the mindset of what they are about to learn, and provides visual cues that help them comprehend the information they are being taught.
+Decorating a foreign language classroom in the style of a country in which the language is spoken gets students in the mindset of what they are about to learn.
+It also provides visual cues that help students comprehend the information they are being taught.